Hypervalent molecule: Bonding in hypervalent molecules

 Early considerations of the geometry of hypervalent molecules returned familiar arrangements that were well explained by the VSEPR model for atomic bonding.
-Accordingly, AB5 and AB6 type molecules would possess a trigonal bi-pyramidal and octahedral geometry, respectively.
-However, in order to account for the observed bond angles, bond lengths and apparent violation of the Lewis octet rule, several alternative models have been proposed.
+Accordingly, AB5 and AB6 type molecules would possess a trigonal bipyramidal and octahedral geometry, respectively.
+However, in order to account for the observed bond angles, bond lengths, and apparent violation of the Lewis octet rule, several alternative models have been proposed.

+In the 1950s, an expanded valence shell treatment of hypervalent bonding was proposed, in which the central atom of penta- and hexacoordinated molecules was thought to utilize vacant d atomic orbitals in addition to its valence s and p orbitals to form hybrid orbitals.
+For example, phosphorus in PCl_{5} was described as undergoing sp3d hybridization to accommodate five bonding pairs in a trigonal bipyramidal geometry, while sulfur in SF_{6} was treated as sp3d2 hybridized, consistent with an octahedral structure.
+This model provided a straightforward explanation within the valence bond framework for how atoms in the third period and beyond could exceed the octet rule by expanding their valence shells into the 3d subshell.

-In the 1950s an expanded valence shell treatment of hypervalent bonding was adduced to explain the molecular architecture, where the central atom of penta- and hexacoordinated molecules would utilize d AOs in addition to s and p AOs.
-However, advances in the study of ab initio calculations have revealed that the contribution of d-orbitals to hypervalent bonding is too small to describe the bonding properties, and this description is now regarded as much less important.
-It was shown that in the case of hexacoordinated SF6, d-orbitals are not involved in S-F bond formation, but charge transfer between the sulfur and fluorine atoms and the apposite resonance structures were able to account for the hypervalency (See below).
+However, advances in ab initio quantum chemical calculations have suggested that the energetic contribution of d-orbitals to bonding in main group hypervalent molecules might be minimal.
+The high energy and poor radial overlap of the 3d orbitals with ligand orbitals result in negligible participation in bond formation.
+It was shown that in the case of hexacoordinated SF6, d-orbitals might not be significantly involved in S–F bond formation; rather, charge transfer between the central atom and ligands, along with appropriate resonance structures, can adequately explain the bonding characteristics and apparent hypervalency (see below).
+As a result, the d-orbital hybridization model is now regarded primarily as a historical or pedagogical tool.

 Additional modifications to the octet rule have been attempted to involve ionic characteristics in hypervalent bonding.
-As one of these modifications, in 1951, the concept of the 3-center 4-electron (3c-4e) bond, which described hypervalent bonding with a qualitative molecular orbital, was proposed.
-The 3c-4e bond is described as three molecular orbitals given by the combination of a p atomic orbital on the central atom and an atomic orbital from each of the two ligands on opposite sides of the central atom.
-Only one of the two pairs of electrons is occupying a molecular orbital that involves bonding to the central atom, the second pair being non-bonding and occupying a molecular orbital composed of only atomic orbitals from the two ligands.
-This model in which the octet rule is preserved was also advocated by Musher.
+As one of these modifications, in 1951, the concept of the three-center four-electron (3c–4e) bond, which described hypervalent bonding using a qualitative molecular orbital framework, was proposed.
+The 3c–4e bond is described as three molecular orbitals formed by the combination of a p atomic orbital on the central atom with atomic orbitals from two ligands positioned linearly.
+Only one of the two pairs of electrons occupies a bonding orbital involving the central atom, while the second pair is nonbonding and delocalized between the two ligands.
+This model, which preserves the octet rule by distributing electrons across a delocalized system, was also later advocated by Musher.